AmandaPanda504/Smart-Visual-Aid/README.md

-This project was developed in order to give users with visual impairments.
+This project was developed in order to give users with visual impairments gain better awareness of their surroundings.
 This project has two main functionalities.
-The first is to capture a real time image of what is in front of the user and produce audio feedback.
-The second functionality is a panic button feature.
-Once this button is pressed an alert will be send to the user's caretaker.
+1)The first is to capture a real time image of what is in front of the user and produce audio feedback.
+2) A panic button feature, which once, will alert the user's caretaker

+Material/Apparatus:

+Raspberry Pi 3
+Raspberry Pi Camera Module
+Raspberry Pico W
+Bread Board
+Button